LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/pytest-article.md

     assert expires_in > 0, "expires_in is 0, success RDP Authentication returns invalid data"
 ```

-Please see more detail about the assertions in test on the [pytest framework](https://docs.pytest.org/en/7.1.x/how-to/assert.html page.
+Please see more detail about the assertions in the test on the [pytest framework](https://docs.pytest.org/en/7.1.x/how-to/assert.html page.

 What is about checking how the ```rpd_authentication()``` handles empty or none parameters?
-We create a new ```test_login_rdp_none_empty_params()``` test case to check if the method throws the TypeError exception and not return token information to a caller as expected.
+We create a new ```test_login_rdp_none_empty_params()``` test case to check if the method throws the TypeError exception and does not return token information to a caller as expected.
 The code is shown below.

 ``` Python
 # test_rdp_http_controller.py